topbitdu/unidom-score/ROADMAP.md

 3. Improve the Score Item Template model for the validation of the #score attribute could be negative
 4. Improve the Score Sheet model for the validation of the #score attribute could be negative
 5. Improve the Score Item model for the validation of the #score attribute could be negative

+## v1.0.1
+1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.8
+2. Improve the Engine class to include the Engine Extension